NumberHound/web/Data.md

 [Basketball Reference](https://www.basketball-reference.com) -- Basketball Stats and Histories.
 The complete source for current and historical NBA/ABA players, teams, scores and leaders.
 Data can also by copied into excel files.
 There is also a college basketball database [here](https://www.sports-reference.com/cbb/).
 For information on any stats on the site, use the [glossary](https://www.basketball-reference.com/about/glossary.html).

+[Cleaning The Glass](https://cleaningtheglass.com) -- The stats site aims to provide advanced statistics and tools that are more accurate, easier to use, and hard to find elsewhere to help you do your own analysis.

 [NBA](https://ca.nba.com/?gr=www) -- Official site of the NBA.
 Full of all recent stats.

 [NBAstuffer](https://www.nbastuffer.com) -- Lots of basketball analytics data and referee data.

+[82games](http://www.82games.com/index.htm) -- has in-depth stats for NBA teams and players, designed to accurately highlight true performance levels.
+The site also posts its data.

 ---